REGISTRATIONS ARE NOW OPEN!

 We notice how eating affects our mood and how our emotions like anxiety influence our eating.
 Gradually we regain the sense of ease and freedom with eating that we had in childhood.
 It is our natural birthright.

 The old habits of eating and not paying attention are not easy to change.
 Don’t try to make drastic changes.
 Lasting change takes time, and is built on many small changes.
 We start simply.

-The program will be led by experienced clinicians, mindfulness teachers and retreat leaders, Jan Chozen Bays, MD and Char Wilkins, LCSW.
-It offers participants an opportunity to explore the implications, personally and professionally, of assimilating mindfulness practices and mindful eating skills into their professional work.
 Since a personal practice is held to be the foundation from which to deliver mindfulness skills in the clinical setting, daily meditation practice, mindful movement and a half-day retreat are essential components of the program.

 The ME-CL1 training includes didactic instruction, experiential meditation and eating exercises, group inquiry and dialogue, current research, and time for personal reflection.
-This training offer a multi-faceted approach to mindful eating and is designed to encourage participants to use the eight-session Mindful Eating framework to create an approach that is appropriate to the needs of their population.
+This training offers a multi-faceted approach to mindful eating and is designed to encourage participants to use the eight-session Mindful Eating framework to create an approach that is appropriate to the needs of their population.

 After completing the training attendees will be equipped to facilitate the mindful eating program in their setting.
 Attendees will receive a link and password to all mindful meditations directly related to the curriculum and relevant handouts, all to be used with the Teacher’s Guide.